 - Download movies, music and games to your device.

 It’s almost go-time!
-The day before your vacation, your checklist will focus on three things:
+The day before your vacation, your vacation countdown checklist will include three things:

-If your kids or pets are staying behind, it’s helpful to drop them off the day before.
-This is especially helpful if you’re leaving early the next day or expect some teary eyes; you can linger a bit longer over your farewell and give in to some sad emotions … before mentally switching over to the BEST vacation ever!
+If your kids or pets are staying behind, you might want to drop them off the day before you leave on vacation.
+This is especially helpful if you’re leaving early the next day or expect some teary eyes.

 - Check into your flight.